Anne of Denmark: Stirling to Windsor Castle

-After a brief convalescence from the miscarriage, Anne travelled from Stirling to Edinburgh, where several English ladies had gathered, hoping to join her court, including Lucy, Countess of Bedford and Frances Howard, Countess of Kildare.
+After a brief convalescence from the miscarriage, Anne travelled from Stirling to Edinburgh, where several English ladies had gathered, hoping to join her court, including Lucy Russell, Countess of Bedford, and Frances Howard, Countess of Kildare.
 Anne ordered a new gown of figured taffeta and had her white satin gown refashioned.
 New clothes were bought for her entourage, and her jester Tom Durie was given a green coat.

 Marmaduke Darrell was sent from London with money for the expenses of her journey and the group of ladies sent by the Privy Council to attend her.
 Anne duly travelled south with Prince Henry, their progress causing a sensation in England.
 Princess Elizabeth followed two days later and soon caught up, but Prince Charles was left at Dunfermline, being sickly.
+Anne kept with her the body of the child she had miscarried.

 She was met at York on 11 June by Thomas Cecil, Lord Burghley.
 He wrote to Sir Robert Cecil, "she will prove, if I be not deceived, a magnifical prince, a kind wife and a constant mistress".
 Her large crowd of followers was disorderly and there were quarrels between the Earl of Argyll and the Earl of Sussex, and between Thomas Somerset and William Murray who argued about the role of Master of Horse.
 The Duke of Lennox and the Earls of Shrewsbury and Cumberland made a proclamation at Worksop Manor that her followers should put aside any private quarrels, and hangers-on without formal roles should leave.

-Courtiers and gentry made efforts to meet her on her journey.Lady Anne Clifford recorded that she and her mother killed three horses in their haste to see the Queen at Dingley.
+Courtiers and gentry made efforts to meet her on her journey.
+Lady Anne Clifford recorded that she and her mother killed three horses in their haste to see the Queen at Dingley.
 In the great hall at Windsor Castle, "there was such an infinite number of lords and ladies and so great a Court as I think I shall never see the like again."
+Lady Anne Clifford was thirteen years old at the time.

 Anne and James were crowned at Westminster Abbey on 25 July 1603.
 The coronation prayers for Anne alluded to Esther, the Wise Virgins, and other Biblical heroines.